 What are the Google ads campaign types?
 And which is right for me?

 To start, you should also understand the Google ads (Google Adwords) hierarchy.

 There are certain features and settings you may only access at the campaign level, and these determinations you make will affect all ad groups and ads within them.

 Once you begin to create a campaign, you are immediately asked what goal you would like to focus on.
 There are 6 specific Google ads / adwords campaign goals and one non-specific option you may choose from.
 It is important to remember that within these campaign types, there are features that can be used amongst most of them (call only, language, dynamic aspects, etc).

 Sales, leads, website traffic, product and brand consideration, brand awareness and reach, app promotion, and no specific goal.
-If you choose anything other than the non-goal advertising option, you allow Google Adwords to predetermine suggestions for settings in your account.
+If you choose anything other than the non-goal advertising option, you allow Google Adwords to predetermine suggestions for settings in your google ads account.

 After choosing a goal, you must also choose from the 7 Google ads campaign types:

 Dynamic Search ads

 - Dynamic search ad appear after someone searches for something on Google

 - These are shown on Google Partners websites